8.10 ACCEPTANCE AND TESTING

 Aggregate production and inspection are covered in detail by Materials I.M.'s 204 and 209.
 Acceptance for quality will be based on source monitoring and test results on assurance or project samples.
 Acceptance of mixture gradation is outlined in Construction Manual 2.53 and 3.22.

-On QM-A projects, contractor has sole responsibility for making mix changes; however, District Materials Engineer or project engineer must be kept informed and involved in these changes.
+On QM-A projects, contractor has sole responsibility for making mix changes; however, District Materials Engineer and project engineer must be kept informed and involved in these changes.
 Mix change decisions must be an interactive process between contractor and agency.

 The project engineer must also insure that required changes are implemented as soon as possible when mixture characteristics fall outside Specification 2303 and Materials I.M.
 510 Appendix A limits.
 On each working day, project engineer shall determine if work for previous working day was within Specification and I.M. guidelines.
 If not, immediately consult with District Materials and the contractor to assure corrective action is taken.